 The Cross-Cultural Experience (CCE) is a signature component of Carroll's Pioneer Core curriculum, which is characterized by an integrating theme of culture and a requirement for domestic or international cross-cultural immersion.
 This experience challenges students to apply classroom-based examinations of culture and to interact with cultures other than their own in an off-campus setting.
-For a link to the CCE site click here.
+Click here for the CCE website.

-The Cross Cultural Experience has three parts: preparation, immersion and reflection.
+The Cross-Cultural Experience has three parts: preparation, immersion and reflection.
 Research has shown that all three parts are required to ensure that students get the most from the CCE.
 The immersion portion requires at least 60 hours of meaningful interaction with a culture other than the student's own.
 Students may choose from a variety of choices to fulfill the CCE requirement.
 Options include local, domestic and international experiences:

-- International study abroad, for a summer, winter, semester, or academic year program - CCS300 (2 credits) or NCE course (4 credits) - Discipline-specific courses approved for CCE credit - Unpaid internships, practicums and clinical experiences approved for CCE credit
+- International study abroad, for a summer, winter, semester, or academic year program - CCS300 (2 credits) or NCE course (4 credits) - Discipline-specific courses approved for CCE credit